Hardik-Ahi/Intel_8085_opcode_converter/README.md

-# 8085 opcode converter
+# Intel 8085 opcode converter

 ## What is it?

-This program is an 8085 mnemonics-to-opcode converter.
+This program is an Intel 8085 mnemonics-to-opcode converter.
 It was written specifically for converting the mnemonics-based programs written on the website 'sim8085.com' to the corresponding opcode version, so that if one has access to a working 8085 trainer kit, they can focus purely on the logic and flow of their programs without needing to manually convert each instruction to opcode.